Islam in Ethiopia: Muslim land rights

-Rise of Salafism/Wahhabism
+Rise of Salafism and Wahhabism

-Salafism/Wahhabism is derived from al-salaf, signifying a link back to what is known as pure and authentic Islam.
+Salafism and Wahhabism are derived from Al-Salaf, signifying a link back to what is known as pure and authentic Islam.
 The main aspect of Salafism is the emphasis on the idea that there is only one God.
 In Ethiopia, the concept of Salafism applies to the resistance of pilgrimages to local shrines, the celebration of the Prophet's birthday and other practices.
 Saudi Arabia is known for the rise of Salafism in Ethiopia, but the arrival of Salafism in Ethiopia is due to the Italian occupation from 1936 to 1941.
-Many Ethiopians were making their way to hajj when they were subsidized by the Italians and introducing Salafi teachings to the town of Harar, before spreading to other parts of the country.
+Many Ethiopians were making their way to Hajj when they were subsidised by the Italians, who introduced Salafi teachings to the town of Harar before spreading them to other parts of the country.

 The Wahhabism movement began to spread in the 1990s due to the political transition in 1991 and the arrival of the Ethiopian People's Revolutionary Democratic Front (EPRDF).
-The EPRDF promised a change within Ethiopia's religious groups through decentralizing the structure of ethnic federalism to enable Salafi's to raise their activities.
-During this period, a new generation of Salafi's emerged.
-Salafi teachings became widespread due to organizations in Ethiopia like the World Association of Muslim Youth (WAMY), the Islamic Da'wa and Knowledge Organization, and the Awolia College.
-Besides the organizations, the Salafi movement was led by Oromo scholars who were developing the Salafi ideology in Ethiopia.
+The EPRDF promised a change within Ethiopia's religious groups through decentralising the structure of ethnic federalism to enable Salafis to raise their activities.
+During this period, a new generation of Salafis emerged.
+Salafi teachings became widespread due to organisations in Ethiopia like the World Association of Muslim Youth (WAMY), the Islamic Da'wa and Knowledge Organization, and the Awolia College.
+Besides the organisations, the Salafi movement was led by Oromo scholars who were developing the ideology in Ethiopia.
 The youth became involved in the movement and began to call people to align with the obligatory practices of Islam with strict Salafi teachings.

-In January 2012 to August 2013, the city Addis Ababa was swarmed with protests by Muslim demonstrators because of the alleged government enforced al-Ahbash campaigns that they Muslims viewed it as an interference in religious affairs by the regime.
-The protests sparked concern within the regime of what looked like "extremism," a concept that is accredited with the Salafi movement.
-Within the regime, local, and international observers are claiming that Wahhabism "extremists" are wanting to gain political power to turn Ethiopia into an Islamic State.
-Others have argued that Ethiopian Wahhabism are reluctant and opposed to getting involved in politics.
-Due to the expansion of the Wahhabism movement it has brought up intense debates over religious symbols and rituals, intrinsic to Ethiopian Islam.
+From January 2012 to August 2013, the city of Addis Ababa was swarmed with protests by Muslim demonstrators because of the alleged government-enforced al-Ahbash campaigns, which Muslims viewed as an interference in religious affairs by the regime.
+The protests sparked concern within the regime of what looked like "extremism", a concept that is accredited with the Salafi movement.
+Within the regime, local and international observers are claiming that Wahhabist extremists want to gain political power to turn Ethiopia into an Islamic state.
+Others have argued that Ethiopian Wahhabism is reluctant and opposed to getting involved in politics.
+Due to the expansion of the Wahhabism movement, it has brought up intense debates over religious symbols and rituals intrinsic to Ethiopian Islam.

+Prior to the EPRDF, Ethiopia was ruled by the Derg Regime, a Communist government that came to power in 1974 and heavily restricted religious institutions.
+Its fall in 1991 was critical for the improvement of life for Ethiopian Muslims, who had faced closures of mosques, limitations on Islamic schools, and restrictions on public religious gatherings.
+After the Derg’s collapse, protections for religious freedom increased, allowing communities to rebuild mosques, reopen madrasas, and establish Islamic cultural institutions.